Non-Competing Master Sculptors

 Mitch Guerrero - SWAT Team

-Mitch is going on his 9th year as a sand sculptor and his 6th year as a Pro-am sculptor.
-This will be his third season at his favorite contest ever - Texas SandFest!
-Mitch has decided to take his passion for art and sand sculpting and make it his full-time career in 2024.
-In October of 2023, he decided to walk away from a 23-year desk job as a senior website designer to pursue his love for this art form and his love for art in general.
+Mitch is going on his 10th year as a sand sculptor and due to his full time work as a sand sculptor he has decided to become a professional artist and pursue art as a career.
+This will be his second season as a lead member of the S.W.A.T team at the Texas SandFest!
+In October of 2023, Mitch decided to walk away from a 23-year desk job as a senior website designer to pursue his love for this art form and his love for art in general.
 When he is not competing, Mitch likes to teach sandcastle lessons to tourists on Siesta Key Beach in Sarasota, Florida.
 As a 4th generation artist, he also loves to draw, paint and use clay to create sculptures.
-He is currently learning more about sculpting and art under the tutelage of master clay sculptor Keith M Christopher.
-Famous artist and painter Norman Rockwell once said, "The essence of art is not perfection, but the expression of the human spirit."
-No doubt 2024 will be a year of artistic growth and expressing his spirit through sand sculptures and other mediums.

 Walter McDonald - Working Sculptor